tdsticks/django_cookiercutter_template/README.md

 DEBUG = env.bool("DEBUG", default=False)
 ```

-Add the Copilot environment and application vars if you are using AWS Copilot
+Add the Copilot environment and application vars in the config/settings/base.py file, if you are using AWS Copilot

 ```
 COPILOT_ENVIRONMENT_NAME = env.str("COPILOT_ENVIRONMENT_NAME")